 2. Optimizing Travel Website for Search Engines

-The clickstream data collected by McKinsey clearly indicates the dominance Google has when it comes to influencing the travel buying decisions of prospects.
-In 2018, 31% of accommodation search started on search engines, which is an increase of 7% compared to 23% in 2017.
+The clickstream data collected by McKinsey clearly indicate the dominance Google has when it comes to influencing the travel buying decisions of prospects.
+In 2018, 31% of accommodation search started with search engines, which is an increase of 7% compared to 23% in 2017.